ROBERT SIEGEL, Host:

 CLAUDIO SANCHEZ: Ashley Del Sole loves living in Montgomery County, Maryland, just outside Washington D.C., in part because of its highly-regarded public schools.
 Her oldest daughter is about to start school, but she can't go to her neighbor school because it's overcrowded.

-Mr. JERRY WEAST (Schools Superintendent): Choice is something that is in abundant supply in Montgomery County.
+JERRY WEAST: Choice is something that is in abundant supply in Montgomery County.

 SANCHEZ: Joe Hawkins, who put the Global Garden proposal together, says none of the so-called deficiencies the school board cited were insurmountable.
 Hawkins, a former researcher with the county schools, says something else stood in the way.

-Ms. JEANNIE ALLEN (Center for Education Reform): Our best school systems are resting on their laurels, and frankly, there are a lot of parents who recognize when education is not great.
+JEANNIE ALLEN: Our best school systems are resting on their laurels, and frankly, there are a lot of parents who recognize when education is not great.

 SANCHEZ: Allen heads the Center for Education Reform, a pro-charter-school organization.